 First Appearance: Episode 18

 In one episode, a submarine Mechanical Beast was sinking all ships sailed throughout the Pacific ocean.
 He traveled to the Photonic Institute to help them with his expertise, but as he traveled by plane, his wife Mary and his daughter Lisa traveled by ship.
 In hindsight it was not a good idea.
 Glossam X2 cut in half the ship where they traveled.
 Lisa survived, but only because her mother sacrificed herself to save her.

-Get Ahold Of Yourself Man: Thankfully it was done without slapping.
+- Get a Hold of Yourself, Man!: Thankfully it was done without slapping.
 When Lisa woke up in an hospital and remembered what had happened, she started weeping.
 Her father encouraged her to stop crying and working alongside him to pay Dr. Hell back.
 After listening to his words, she calmed down.

-Tempting Fate: You know a giant monster is sinking ships and yet you travel by sea?
+- Tempting Fate: You know a giant monster is sinking ships and yet you travel by sea?